zhang-fengdi/DEPAF/README.md

     DEPAFTrain(dataPath, POIPath, lambda);
     ```

+    **Note:** `lambda` is a parameter that controls the sensitivity of signal detection and requires tuning depending on your specific task.
+A higher `lambda` value makes signal detection stricter, increasing noise resistance but potentially losing signal, while a lower value may retain more signal but be less resistant to noise.
+You can check the parameter settings in [paper_reproduction](https://github.com/zhang-fengdi/DEPAF/tree/main/paper_reproduction) for reference. `dataPath` and `POIPath` must refer to either a `.mat` or `.tif` image file.
+If a `.mat` file is provided, it must contain a single matrix variable with dimensions of “image height × image width × number of images” to ensure proper data loading and processing.

     To further customize the training process, see the full version below:

    <details style="margin-bottom:1em"> <summary>Show full version</summary>